-Text Style: Here you can pick the font style, color, size, alignment, and format for text boxes you insert.
+- Text Style: Here, you can pick the font style, color, size, alignment, and format for the text boxes you insert.

-Rotate and Crop: The Rotate button will turn your image with each click.
-And if you use the Crop tool, drag the edges to contain the portion you want to keep and click Crop.
+- Rotate and Crop: The Rotate button will turn your image with each click.
+If you use the Crop tool, drag the edges to contain the portion you want to keep and click Crop.

 Save or revert

 When you finish making any changes with the Markup tool, click Save Changes at the top.
 Then click Done in the photo editing window.
 The annotated image will then replace your original.

 If you don’t like the way the annotated image turned out, you can select the image you marked up and click Edit.
 In the editing window, click Revert to Original.